Portland Harbour: Closure

 The Ministry of Defence continued to invest in HMNB Portland until the late 1980s; however in 1991 the closure was announced of both the naval base and the research establishments on Portland as part of defence spending cuts following the end of the Cold War.
 There was opposition against the closure from the local economy, as well as all ranks of naval personnel, who felt Portland's surrounding coast was perfect for exercising ships.

 Royal Navy operations ceased on 21 July 1995 and the harbour was sold on 29 March 1996.
 FOST was relocated to Devonport.
 Following this, RNAS Portland also closed in October 1999.
 The combined closure of all Portland-based establishments was believed to have cost the area 4,500 jobs, along with a loss of £40 million in the area's economy, according to a study carried out for Weymouth and Portland Borough Council in 1995.

 Modern port

+Langham Industries bought the site from the Ministry of Defence in 1996.